In this post, we’ll walk through the various leather care products and introduce you to the world of leather crafting.

 We hope you’ve enjoyed our leather learning series.
 Shoot us a line and let us know what you think!

-We’re writing a leather learning series, and this is the last of ten posts.
+We’re writing a leather learning series, and this is the last of eleven posts.
 In the series, we go through the different kinds of leather and the different ways it is tanned and finished, then talk about how leather as a raw material is turned into products, how to tell good leather products in the store, how those products should be maintained, and what ethical leather choices are.

 Subscribe to our email list to get notified of more posts like these: